larryramos/prompts/README.md

 4. Include subcategories where relevant

+# Chain of Thought (CoT)
+## Why use it:
+Helps the model break down complex problems by reasoning step-by-step before giving the final answer.

+## Prompt:

+Explain your reasoning step-by-step before giving the final answer.
+**question**

+# Tree of Thought (ToT)
+## Why use it:
+Explores multiple reasoning paths, evaluates them, and selects the best solution.

+## Prompt:
+Generate 3 different solution paths, evaluate each one, and then select the most effective.
+**question**

+# Role Prompting
+## Why use it:
+Improves accuracy by having the model adopt a specific persona or expertise.

+## Prompt:
+Act as a **role name**.

+Explain this:

+**question**.

+# Few-Shot Prompting
+## Why use it:
+Shows the model examples so it can match style, structure, and formatting.

+## Prompt:
+Here are examples of **question**…

+Now generate one more in the same style.

+# Zero-Shot Prompting
+## Why use it:
+Gives the model clear instructions without examples, useful for simple or unbiased tasks.

+## Prompt:
+Write a two-sentence summary of this article:

+**article**

+# Prompt Chaining
+## Why use it:
+Improves quality by splitting large tasks into smaller, more accurate steps.

+## Prompt:
+Part 1: Extract the key themes from this document.

+**document here**

+Part 2: Convert these themes into a structured report.

+# Constraints Prompting
+## Why use it:
+Provides strict rules for tone, format, or length to shape output precisely.

+## Prompt:
+Write exactly 5 bullet points, each under 10 words about this:

+**question**

+# Reverse Prompting
+## Why use it:
+The model asks clarifying questions first, reducing ambiguity and improving accuracy.

+## Prompt:
+Before answering, ask me any questions needed to improve accuracy.

+**question**

+# Socratic Prompting
+## Why use it:
+Guides thinking through questions rather than direct answers, ideal for coaching or reasoning.

+## Prompt:
+Ask me questions that help me reach my own conclusion about this career decision.

+**question**

+# Self-Critique / Self-Refinement
+## Why use it:
+The model critiques its own response and provides an improved version.

+## Prompt:
+Generate a solution, then critique it, then provide a refined final answer.

+**question**

+# Debate Prompting
+## Why use it:
+Creates opposing arguments to reveal strengths and weaknesses before synthesizing a conclusion.

+## Prompt:
+Argue for and against about **question**, then give a balanced conclusion.

+# Analogical Prompting
+## Why use it:
+Explains complex ideas through analogies to make them easier to understand.

+## Prompt:
+Explain **question** using a real-world metaphor.

+# Style Transfer Prompting
+## Why use it:
+Rewrites text in a specific tone or style to match a desired voice.

+## Prompt:
+Rewrite this paragraph in the style of **someone**

+**paragraph**

+# Error-Mode Prompting
+## Why use it:
+Finds risks, inconsistencies, mistakes, or vulnerabilities in text or code.

+## Prompt:
+Review this code and list every potential security risk.

+**code**

+# Deliberate Practice Prompting
+## Why use it:
+Turns the AI into a skills coach that provides targeted exercises and feedback.

+## Prompt:
+Give me 5 progressively harder exercises about **subject** and check my answers.

 # Using AI Deep Research to find in-demand career skills
 Imagine you are an expert in recruitment for {role}, understanding the current needs of employers and changes in the job market.